Motaz123sw/AES128-Hardware-Accelerator-JOSDC-2025-/README.md

 ## 🏆 Architectural Evolution

 ### Phase 1: Baseline Architecture
-Phase 1 focuses on establishing a reliable datapath and a robust control infrastructure using a 1-stage iterative, hybrid-pipelined architecture.
+Phase 1 focuses on establishing a reliable datapath and a robust control infrastructure using a 1-stage iterative architecture.

 * **Throughput:** ~581 Mbps theoretical (11 cycles per block).
 * **Decoupled I/O Interface:** The UART communication module is strictly separated from the cryptographic core via asynchronous FIFOs, preventing the slow serial interface from bottlenecking the 50 MHz core logic.